Mazloum Abdi: Frozen conflict (2020–2024)

-On April 28, 2020, a suicide bomber drove a truck full of TNT into a crowd in the city of Afrin and blew himself up.
-53 civilians were killed and 50 others injured.
+On 28 April 2020, a suicide bomber drove a truck loaded with TNT into a crowd in the city of Afrin and blew himself up.
+Fifty-three civilians were killed and 50 others were injured.
 The Turkish government immediately blamed the People's Protection Units (YPG).
 The Syrian Democratic Council and the commander-in-chief of the Syrian Democratic Forces, Mazloum Abdi, condemned the bombing and blamed Turkish policy, pointing out that "gangs armed by Turkey" had been involved in similar attacks.

-As Erdogan's government in Turkey has decided to follow a different strategy in the Middle East in the beginning of 2022, Turkish President Erdogan stated that it would be possible to meet with Assad, and that there can be no resentment in politics, which caused to allegations in the Turkish media that Turkey and Syrian government could launch a joint operation against the SDF (DAANES), especially in government-based TV channels.
+As Erdogan's government in Turkey had decided to follow a different strategy in the Middle East in early 2022, Turkish President Erdogan stated that it would be possible to meet with Assad and that there could be no resentment in politics.
+This led to allegations in the Turkish media that Turkey and the Syrian government could launch a joint operation against the SDF (DAANES), particularly on government-affiliated television channels.

 Mazloum Abdi stated in a January 2022 interview that, “We do not accept a return to the past.
 The Autonomous Administration has existed for ten years, and they must accept it constitutionally.
 Also, with regard to the military file, by which I mean the SDF and Asayish, the regime must recognize both of them.
-However, the regime is not yet prepared to take that step.
-Likewise, a solution will not be reached without international parties putting constant pressure on the Assad regime.”
+However, the regime was not yet prepared to take that step.
+Likewise, a solution would not be reached without international parties putting constant pressure on the Assad regime.”